int-brain-lab/iblvideo/README.md

 python -c 'import iblvideo'
 ```

-Once the import goes through without errors (it is ok to get the warning that you cannot use the GUI), you can set up an alias in your .bashrc file to easily enter the lpenv environment:
+Once the import goes through without errors, you can set up an alias in your .bashrc file to easily enter the litpose environment:
 ```bash
 nano ~/.bashrc
 ```